dansand/Python/part2/numpy.md

  ## Cleaning our data

  At this point we should think a little bit about what our numpy array actually contains.
-After usig l
+When we used `np.loadtxt(...)` to load our text file , we supplied the `skiprows=119` argument to exclued the non-tabular metadata which numpy couldn't handle.

  ## Maths with arrays